By Rodrigo Ingelmo, Artelnics. 05 September 2022.

 The above table shows that TensorFlow is programmed in C++ and Python, whereas Neural Designer is entirely programmed in C++.

-Interpreted languages like Python have some advantages over compiled languages like C ++, such as their ease of use.
+Interpreted languages like Python have advantages over compiled languages like C ++, such as their ease of use.

 As before, automatic differentiation has some advantages over analytical differentiation.
 Indeed, it simplifies obtaining the gradient for new architectures or loss indices.

-However, the performance of automatic differentiation is, in general, lower than that of analytical differentiation: The first derives the gradient during the program's execution, while the second has that formula pre-calculated.
+The first derives the gradient during the program’s execution, while the second has that formula pre-calculated.

-In this regard, an approximation application is defined by a data set, a neural network and an associated training strategy.
-The next table uniquely defines these three components.
+In this regard, an approximation application is defined by a data set, a neural network, and an associated training strategy.

 Data set |